 Regularly check and maintain highway assets through Witney in line with their current maintenance regimes.
-Add detailed information of the assets to the OCC Asset Register.
+Any affected areas that haven't been checked after December 2020 should be prioritised.

 Assess the capacity of the highway assets in the affected areas and identify any areas with insufficient capacity for draining runoff from the highway.
-Where this leads to flood risk to properties improvement works must be considered.
+Where this leads to flood risk to properties improvement works should be considered.

-Assess the suitability of third party drainage systems accepting discharge from Highway Drainage systems and report any unsatisfactory areas to the relevant Risk Management Authorities.
+Assess the suitability of third-party drainage systems accepting discharge from highway drainage systems and report any unsatisfactory areas to the relevant risk management authorities.